-Go to www.mclennan.edu/academic-integrity, for information about academic integrity, dishonesty, and cheating.
+Please view our Academic integrity statement for more information about academic integrity, dishonesty, and cheating.
 The unauthorized use of artificial intelligence (AI) for classwork can be a violation of the College's General Conduct Policy.
 Whether AI is authorized in a course and the parameters in which AI can be used in a course will be outlined by each instructor.